absorensen/numbers_go_brrrr/m1_memory_hierarchies/s2_less_basic_data_structures.md

 does not have to do anything as the virtualization is hidden.
 Usually, there will be hardware support for the virtualization with components such as a dedicated memory management unit.

-Each process, your program would be its own process, is given its own virtual memory space.
+Each process (your program would be its own process) is given its own virtual memory space.
 Meaning that your program might see its addresses start in very low numbers despite a number of other processes running concurrently on your computer.
 In face, while the address space given to your process might look continuous it is probably fragmented, scattered across diffent physical locations, but the virtualization makes it appear continuous.
 In general, it is a major security risk for programs to read memory outside of the memory allocated for it.
 This is also known as a *segmentation fault*.
 The operating system dislikes this concept so much that it is likely to just kill your program entirely.
-If you have ever programmed C or C++, you have probably tried this making this mistake and your error has been met with swift and uncompromising reprisals.
+If you have ever programmed C or C++, you have probably tried this making this mistake and your error was met with swift and uncompromising reprisals.
 The virtual memory space allocated for your process, for stuff like heap and stack will typically look as below.